khw11044/khw11044/README.md

 Thank you to visit my github, My name is HyunWoo.

-My major is **IT CONVERGENCE ENGINEERING**📚, i have been studying computer science💻 since 2018.
+My major is **AI & IT CONVERGENCE ENGINEERING**📚, i have been studying computer science💻 since 2018.

 I have project experience using **Python(My Most confident computer language)**, Java & Android, C/C++